Conference Speakers

 Dr. Georgi Parpulov

-Kent dur Russell is the Executive Director of the Museum of Russian Icons.
+Kent dur Russell is the Executive Director of the Icon Museum and Study Center.
 Russell met museum founder Gordon Lankton in 1995, and in 2001 he presented Shields of Faith at the Higgins Armory Museum, Worcester, MA, the first museum exhibition of Mr. Lankton’s icons collection.
-Starting in 2006, Russell helped Gordon Lankton conceptualize, design, and build the Museum of Russian Icons and accompanied him on numerous trips internationally in search of Russian icons.
+Starting in 2006, Russell helped Gordon Lankton conceptualize, design, and build the Icon Museum and Study Center and accompanied him on numerous trips internationally in search of Russian icons.
 Mr. Russell holds MA.s from both Trinity College Dublin and CCNY in the history of art.

 Dr. Wendy Salmond

-Wendy Salmond received her PhD at the University of Texas at Austin and now teaches art history at Chapman University in Orange, CA. Her publications on Russian art include Arts and Crafts in Late Imperial Russia, Treasures into Tractors: The Selling of Russia’s Cultural Heritage, 1918-1938, Tradition in Transition: Russian Icons in the Age of the Romanovs, and most recently, “Eternity in Low Earth Orbit: Icons on the International Space Station” https://www.mdpi.com/2077-1444/11/11/611.
-She is also editor of the Journal of Icon Studies https://www.museumofrussianicons.org/jis/ published by the Museum of Russian Icons in Clinton, MA.
+Wendy Salmond received her PhD at the University of Texas at Austin and now teaches art history at Chapman University in Orange, CA. Her publications on Russian art include Arts and Crafts in Late Imperial Russia, Treasures into Tractors: The Selling of Russia’s Cultural Heritage, 1918-1938, Tradition in Transition: Russian Icons in the Age of the Romanovs, and most recently, “Eternity in Low Earth Orbit: Icons on the International Space Station.”
+She is also editor of the Journal of Icon Studies published by the Icon Museum and Study Center in Clinton, MA.
 Her current book project is Russian Icons in America.
 The Fate of Orthodox Painting, 1917-39.

 Dr. Christine Sciacca